oa-333/elog/README.md

             Buffer write count: 76
             Average buffer size: 1048559 bytes

+### Pre-initialization Log Queueing

+ELog by default puts in a backlog queue all log messages issued before the ELog framework was initialized.
+By default, these pre-initialization log messages will be emitted to any newly registered log target.
+The user can query if there are such messages, and discard them, if desired, with the following API:

+    // Queries whether there are any accumulated log messages. extern ELOG_API bool hasAccumulatedLogMessages();

+    // Discards all accumulated log messages.
+    extern ELOG_API void discardAccumulatedLogMessages();

 ### Binary Logging

 Normally, when a log message is issued, only partial log formatting takes place at the caller's context (just the log message, without formatting any time, logger name, module, thread id, etc.), and the rest of the formatting takes place at a later phase, according to the log line format of each target.
 This means that in case of asynchronous logging, part of the formatting takes place on another context.
 This can be optimized with binary logging.